gr3gor1/Image-and-Video-Processing-Projects/README.md

 * The second assignment is about the use of neural networks and transfer learning on image classification.
 * The third and last assignment focuses on the task of object detection in videos and images.

+For more info, please refer to the file of the corresponding project.